-The quintessentially Polish city of Warsaw, rising like a phoenix from the ashes, rebuilt itself from the rubble of World War II to become a modern and sophisticated metropolis, gleaming with the cutting edge architecture and stylish design, elegantly dressed locals, rich cultural scene, art galleries, gourmet restaurants and sidewalk cafes everywhere.
+The quintessentially Polish city of Warsaw, rising like a phoenix from the ashes, rebuilt itself from the rubble of World War II to become a modern and sophisticated metropolis, gleaming with the cutting edge architecture and stylish design, elegantly dressed locals, rich cultural scene, art galleries, gourmet restaurants and sidewalk cafes.
 The past has not been kind to Warsaw, so the city is focused on the future.
-Yet Warsaw is full of history: since it became the capital of Poland in 1596, it suffered wave after wave of foreign invasions.
-The tragic remains of the past are still scattered among the new, dynamic architecture of the city and among its miraculously saved palaces and parks.
-With this blend of old and new, both in spirit and in appearance, the city is respecting the tradition, but it's optimistically racing towards the future.
+Yet Warsaw is full of history: since it became the capital of Poland in 1596, it suffered wave after wave of foreign invasions, and the tragic remains of the past are still scattered among the new, dynamic architecture of the city and among its miraculously saved palaces and parks.
+With this blend of old and new, both in spirit and in appearance, the city is optimistically racing towards the future while respecting the tradition.

-- We'll spend 5 days staying at a historic luxury hotel in the prime location in Warsaw's Old Town.
+- We'll spend the first 5 days of the tour staying at a historic luxury hotel in the prime location in Warsaw's New Town.
 In the medieval city of Krakow, we'll stay for 6 days at a stylish modern hotel, right in the Old Town.
 Both hotels' locations will place us right in the center of everything, allowing for easy individual exploration

 - Throughout the tour, we'll dine a la carte at carefully selected gourmet restaurants, serving Polish specialties served in elegant setting and with nouvelle flair